 Passive Tracking

 If you carry your Samsung phone, you get step counts automatically.
 If you wear a Galaxy Watch, you get heart rate, sleep, and stress estimates.
 The data accumulates without effort.
+For people who just want a baseline picture of activity, this is genuinely useful.

 Free and Integrated

 It is already on your phone.
 There is no decision to make about whether to use it.
 For people who just want a baseline picture of their daily movement, it works.
+The integration with the broader Samsung ecosystem is also smooth in a way third-party apps cannot match.

 Where Samsung Health Falls Short